1000kit/tkit-quarkus-test/README.md

 ## DB Import

 If you are testing backend service you will probably want to have some test data ready.
-You can quickly enable import of test data from Excel by adding dbimport feature to your test containers and annotating your test class or test method with@WithDBData.
+You can quickly enable import of test data from Excel by adding `dbimport` feature to your test containers and annotating your test class or test method with `@WithDBData`.
 The annotation specifies a path to XLS file that should be imported and optionally whether you want to delete existing data before import.
 See javadoc for more info.
 If you have @WithDBData on class, its data will be imported before first test execution.

-The data needs to be valid Excel file with DBunit structure(table per sheet).
-How it works: If you enable dbimport feature, the DeploymentBuilder will inject DBunit and it's dependencies into your war file along with a simple rest service that handle the file upload and import(rs path dbimport).
-In a @Before hook of your test method, tkit checks if a @WithDBData annotation is present and will try to upload the given file to the dbimport rest service.
+The data needs to be valid `Excel` file with `DBunit` structure(table per sheet).
+How it works: If you enable dbimport feature, the DeploymentBuilder will inject `DBunit` and it's dependencies into your war file along with a simple rest service that handle the file upload and import(rs path dbimport).
+In a `@Before` hook of your test method, tkit checks if a `@WithDBData` annotation is present and will try to upload the given file to the `dbimport` rest service.

-Add the dbimport docker image to the test containers docker-compose.yml/docker-compose.yaml (both extensions are supported) file
+Add the `dbimport` docker image to the test containers docker-compose.yml/docker-compose.yaml (both extensions are supported) file
 ```yaml
   tkit-parameter-db-import:
     container_name: tkit-parameter-db-import